Automattic/wp-calypso/client/lib/viewport/README.md

 - `isMobile()`: Whether the current screen size matches a mobile breakpoint (<480px)
 - `isDesktop()`: Whether the current screen size matches a desktop breakpoint (>960px)
 - `addWithinBreakpointListener( breakpoint, listener )`: Register a listener for size changes that affect the breakpoint
-- `removeWithinBreakpointListener( breakpoint, listener )`: Unregister a previously registered listener
+- `removeWithinBreakpointListener( breakpoint, subscription )`: Unregister a previously registered subscription
 - `addIsMobileListener( listener )`: Register a listener for size changes that affect the mobile breakpoint (<480px)
-- `removeIsMobileListener( listener )`: Unregister a previously registered listener for the mobile breakpoint (<480px)
+- `removeIsMobileListener( subscription )`: Unregister a previously registered subscription for the mobile breakpoint (<480px)
 - `addIsDesktopListener( listener )`: Register a listener for size changes that affect the desktop breakpoint (>960px)
-- `removeIsDesktopListener( listener )`: Unregister a previously registered listener for the desktop breakpoint (>960px)
+- `removeIsDesktopListener( subscription )`: Unregister a previously registered subscription for the desktop breakpoint (>960px)
 - `getWindowInnerWidth()`: Get the inner width for the browser window. **Warning**: This method triggers a layout recalc, potentially resulting in performance issues.
 Please use a breakpoint instead wherever possible.

 ### Supported hooks